SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 1. An object represents a piece of knowledge and a set of capabilities.
 1. The only protocol to activate an object is message passing: a message specifies which procedure to apply (denoted by its name, the selector) and its arguments.
 1. Every object belongs to a class that specifies its data (attributes called fields) and its behavior (procedures called methods).
 Objects will be dynamically generated from this model; they are called instances of the class.
 Following Plato, all instances of a class have same structure and shape, but differ through the values of their common instance variables.
 1. A class is also an object, instantiated by another class, called its metaclass.
 Consequently (P3), to each class is associated a metaclass which describes its behavior as an object.
-The initial primitive metaclass is the class Class, built as its own instance.
+The initial primitive metaclass is the class `Class`, built as its own instance.
 1. A class can be defined as a subclass of one (or many) other class(es).
 This subclassing mechanism allows sharing of instance variables and methods, and is called inheritance.
-The class Object represents the most common behavior shared by all objects.
+The class `Object` represents the most common behavior shared by all objects.
 1. If the instance variables owned by an object define a local environment, there are also class variables defining a global environment shared by all the instances of a same class.
 These class variables are defined at the metaclass level according to the following equation: class variable \[an-object\] = instance variable \[an-object’s class\].